 Informed Sport

-Informed Sport is a UK-run quality assurance programme that tests every batch of a certified product against the World Anti-Doping Agency (WADA) banned-substance list.
-Of the certifications surfaced on Certwell, it has the deepest coverage of UK and European brands.
+Informed Sport is a UK quality programme.
+It tests every batch of a certified product.
+The test checks for banned substances on the World Anti-Doping Agency (WADA) list.
+Of the marks we show on Certwell, it covers the most UK and European brands.

 Who runs it

-Informed Sport is operated by LGC, an international science company headquartered in Teddington, UK.
-LGC was originally the Laboratory of the Government Chemist and remains the UK's designated National Measurement Institute for chemical and bio-measurement.
-Its sport drug-surveillance laboratory is ISO/IEC 17025 accredited and works with WADA, professional leagues, and national anti-doping organisations.
+Informed Sport is run by LGC.
+LGC is a global science firm.
+It is based in Teddington, UK.
+It used to be the Laboratory of the Government Chemist.
+It is still the UK's National Measurement Institute for chemical and bio-measurement.
+Its sport drug lab is ISO/IEC 17025 accredited.
+The lab works with WADA, pro leagues, and national anti-doping bodies.

 Informed Sport vs Informed Choice

-LGC runs two distinct programmes under the “Informed” banner.
-The difference is testing frequency.
+LGC runs two programmes under the “Informed” name.
+The difference is how often they test.

-• Informed Sport — every batch tested.
-Each production lot is screened before release.
-The lot code on the packaging maps to a specific test result.
+- Informed Sport — every batch tested.
+Each batch is checked before it goes on sale.
+The lot code on the pack links to one test result.

-For competitive athletes, Informed Sport is the relevant tier.
-Informed Choice is closer to a routine surveillance programme.
+For athletes who compete, Informed Sport is the right tier.
+Informed Choice is more like a routine check.

 What is actually tested

-• Banned-substance screening.
-Each batch is tested for substances on the WADA Prohibited List using ultra-trace mass spectrometry.
-The methodology is sensitive enough to detect contamination at parts-per-billion levels.
+- Banned-substance screening.
+Each batch is tested for things on the WADA Prohibited List.
+The test uses ultra-trace mass spectrometry.
+It can spot tiny traces at parts-per-billion levels.

 How to verify a batch

-Every certified batch is searchable at sport.wetestyoutrust.com.
-Find the lot code on the packaging (often near the expiry date), then look it up in the database.
-If the specific lot is not listed, it is not certified — even if the brand and product name are otherwise familiar.
+You can look up every certified batch at sport.wetestyoutrust.com.
+Find the lot code on the pack.
+It is often near the use-by date.
+Then search for it.
+If the lot is not listed, it is not certified.
+That holds even if the brand and product name look right.

-For athletes, this lot-by-lot check is the central feature.
-A formula listed in the database is not enough; the bottle in your hand has to map to a specific batch result.
+For athletes, this lot check is the key step.
+A formula in the list is not enough.
+The bottle in your hand must match a real batch result.

 What Informed Sport does not cover

-• Heavy metals and other contaminants are not the focus.
-The programme prioritises banned-substance screening.
-Some contaminant testing is conducted as part of the supplier and site assessment, but the headline guarantee is anti-doping assurance, not general purity.
+- Heavy metals are not the main focus.
+The programme puts banned substances first.
+Some contaminant tests do happen during the supplier and site check.
+But the main promise is anti-doping safety, not all-round purity.

-• Efficacy.
-As with every certification on this site, the mark is about content and contamination, not whether the product produces a measurable benefit.
+- Does it work?
+Like every mark on this site, it is about content and contamination.
+It does not say if the product gives a real benefit.

 When it matters most

-Informed Sport is the most relevant certification for UK-based competitive athletes.
-UK Anti-Doping (UKAD) refers to the programme in its athlete guidance.
-Many UK supplement brands — including Optimum Nutrition, Applied Nutrition, Healthspan Elite, MyProtein, Soccer Supplement, and Puresport — have product lines enrolled in Informed Sport.
+Informed Sport is the top mark for UK athletes who compete.
+UK Anti-Doping (UKAD) names the programme in its advice to athletes.
+Many UK brands have lines in Informed Sport.
+These include Optimum Nutrition, Applied Nutrition, Healthspan Elite, MyProtein, Soccer Supplement, and Puresport.

-Categories where it carries the most weight: protein powders, pre-workouts, electrolyte and recovery drinks, BCAAs, and stimulant-containing products.
-These are the categories most frequently implicated in inadvertent anti-doping violations.
+It counts most in some types of product.
+Think protein powders, pre-workouts, electrolyte and recovery drinks, BCAAs, and products with stimulants.
+These are the ones most often tied to anti-doping slip-ups.

 Common misconceptions

-• An Informed Sport logo on a brand site is not the same as a certified batch.
-Brands sometimes display the logo broadly across a site or product range.
-Always check the lot code on the actual bottle.
+- A logo on a brand site is not the same as a certified batch.
+Brands sometimes show the logo across a whole site or range.
+Always check the lot code on the real bottle.